A BlueTooth Daughter Board for TNC-X!

 How To Get your TNC-X Going on BlueTooth:

-Remove the two jumpers that are on the eight pin header in TNC-X. Insert the X-BT daughter board on the header so that the BlueTooth antenna is toward the phone jack.
+Remove the two jumpers that are on the eight pin header in TNC-X. Insert the X-BT2 daughter board on the header so that the BlueTooth module is toward the phone jack (See picture here).
 Make sure that your TNC-X is configured for 9600 baud (JP1 off, JP2 on).
-Apply power to TNC-X and you should see the red LED on the X-BT board flash about 3 times a second.
+Apply power to TNC-X and you should see the red LED on the X-BT board flash about once every three seconds

 How To Access TNC-X From the APRSDroid App: